mittelmark/pantcl4r/README.md

 # pantcl4R

-A R package for literature programming.
+A R package for literate programming.

 This package can be used to create reports and manuscripts with embedded programming code where the code can be evaluated by the script language or a